mattschneble/social-media-api/README.md

 | Express.JS | [https://expressjs.com/](https://expressjs.com/) |

 ## Installation
 use "npm i" to install all required npm packages.

-## Usage
-INSERT INFORMATION HERE
+You also need to install MongoDB.
+If not installed, you can use the links above to install MongoDB.

 ## Contact
  - Email: mattschneble@gmail.com